When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: Self-Bias is Driven by Language Proficiency

-In \Cref{fig:ablation_into_out_of_english}, we show that the out-of-English directions exhibit lower self-bias in \llmbench.
-We observe a lower self-bias when LLMs generate texts in out-of-English directions compared to into-English directions.
-The magnitude of self-bias for English${\rightarrow}$Aymara and English${\rightarrow}$Bemba is consistently less than 0.15.

-\Cref{fig:ablation_into_out_of_english_testset_evaluator} presents a decomposition of \llmbench into its \llmtest and \llmeval components, elucidating the sources of self-bias.
-Both components consistently exhibit a more pronounced self-bias in into-English (XX${\rightarrow}$En) directions than in out-of-English (En${\rightarrow}$XX) directions.
-This observation highly suggests that in XX${\rightarrow}$En generation, the \llmtest produces source texts containing intrinsic linguistic features that offer an advantage to its own translation system.
-Simultaneously, the \llmeval appears more sensitive to these self-generated patterns when judging its own XX${\rightarrow}$En outputs, leading to systematically higher scores for these directions compared to En${\rightarrow}$XX.
+\Cref{fig:ablation_into_out_of_english} shows a striking asymmetry: En${\rightarrow}$XX directions exhibit substantially lower self-bias than XX${\rightarrow}$En.
+The magnitude of self-bias for English${\rightarrow}$Aymara and English${\rightarrow}$Bemba is consistently less than $0.15$ in absolute value, whereas the XX${\rightarrow}$En directions show much larger effects. \Cref{fig:ablation_into_out_of_english_testset_evaluator} decomposes \llmbench into its \llmtest and \llmeval components by direction.
+Both components consistently exhibit more pronounced self-bias in the XX${\rightarrow}$En direction than in En${\rightarrow}$XX.
+This suggests that when generating source texts in low-resource languages, the \llmtest produces texts with stronger model-specific linguistic features that advantage its own translation system.
+Simultaneously, the \llmeval appears more attuned to these self-generated patterns when judging XX${\rightarrow}$En outputs, leading to systematically inflated scores.